LB-Brandon/FoodInventoryServer/README.md

 - Node.js with Express.js for building the server.
 - MongoDB for storing food item and user data.
 - OpenAI API for automatic recipe generation.
-- Image scraping with S3 upload capabilities.
+- Image scraping with S3 with bypassing Web Scraping Protection.
 - ...

 ## Features